Paying for HIV Care and Treatment

 To get information and learn how to enroll in coverage, visit Medicare.gov or Medicare.gov en Español or call 1-800-MEDICARE (1-800-633-4227).

-- Federal Programs for Women and Children—There are several federal programs to help low-income women and children access health care.
+Federal Programs for Women and Children—There are several federal programs to help low-income women and children access health care.
 The Children’s Health Insurance Program (CHIP) provides free or low-cost health insurance coverage for children up to age 19.
 Each state has its own rules about who qualifies for CHIP.
 You can apply for and enroll a child in CHIP at any time.
 There is no limited enrollment period.
 If the child qualifies, his/her coverage can begin immediately.
 Visit www.insurekidsnow.gov to learn more and see if you are eligible for coverage or call 1-877-KIDS-NOW (1-877-543-7669).
-In addition, programs supported by the Maternal and Child Health Services Block Grant, authorized by Title V of the Social Security Act (SSA), serve low-income women, children, and youth with limited access to health care, including children with special needs.
+In addition, Title V programs supported by the Maternal and Child Health Services Block Grant, serve low-income women, children, and youth with limited access to health care, including children with special needs.
 Specifically, the Title V Maternal and Child Health program seeks to assure access to quality care, especially for those with low-incomes or limited availability of care.
+Find state hotlines.

-- Veterans Programs—The Department of Veterans Affairs (VA) is the largest single provider of medical care to people with HIV in the U.S., supporting over 31,000 Veterans with HIV.
+Veterans Programs—The Department of Veterans Affairs (VA) is the largest single provider of medical care to people with HIV in the U.S., supporting over 31,000 Veterans with HIV.
 If you are eligible, you may be able to receive HIV care through the Veterans Health Administration.
-VA offers an online benefits website with detailed information about health care benefits.
+Find out how to apply for VA health care benefits as a Veteran or a service member.

-Patient Assistance Programs (PAPs) are programs administered by pharmaceutical companies to offer free or reduced-cost antiretroviral (ARV) medicines to low-income people living with HIV who are uninsured or underinsured, and who do not qualify for federal assistance programs such as Medicaid, Medicare, or AIDS Drug Assistance Programs.
+Patient Assistance Programs (PAPs)—PAPs are programs administered by pharmaceutical companies to offer free or reduced-cost ARV medicines to low-income people with HIV who are uninsured or underinsured, and who do not qualify for federal assistance programs such as Medicaid, Medicare, or AIDS Drug Assistance Programs.
 Each pharmaceutical company has different eligibility criteria for qualifying for their PAP.
+View a list of these programs and learn more about how to access them.